MAVeny426/Product-Management-API/README.md

 GET /viewproducts

--Description: Retrieves a list of all products.
+- Description: Retrieves a list of all products.

--Response:
+- Response:

 ```
 [